 - Pain, tingling, or discomfort in your arms, back, neck, jaw, or stomach

-- Shortness of breath at rest and on mild exertion such as walking several blocks or climbing 1 flight of stairs
+- Having a hard time breathing while resting, and when doing mild physical activity such as walking a few blocks or climbing 1 flight of stairs

 - Feeling dizzy or lightheaded

 - Indigestion (burning or discomfort in your upper abdomen (belly))

 - Nausea (feeling like you’re going to throw up)with or without vomiting (throwing up).
 This is a common symptom of heart attacks in women.